PulseWaves/Specification/specification.rst

 Appended Variable Length Records (AVLRs):
 ------------------------------------------------------------------------------

 The Pulse Records are followed by Appended Variable Length Records (AVLRs).
 The AVLRs are in spirit just like the VLRs but carry their payload "in front" of the footer that desribes them.
 They are accessed sequentially in reverse starting from the end of the file.
 There is at least one mandatory AVLR that indicates the end of the AVLR array.
 Because the AVLRs are accessed in reverse this mandatory AVLR is the first AVLR after the pulse records.
 The number of AVLRs is specified in the “Number of Appended Variable Length Records” field in the Pulse Header.
 Setting this number to a negative value (e.g. -1) means that their number is not known but must be discovered by parsing the AVLRs starting from the end of the file.
+Each Appended Variable Length Record Header is 96 bytes in length.

 .. csv-table:: Appended Variable Length Records (AVLRs)
     :header: "Item", "Format", "Size"